zorael/kameloso/README.md

 ### Streamer assistant bot

 The streamer bot plugin is opt-in during compilation; build the `twitch` configuration to compile it.
 Even if built it can be disabled in the configuration file under the `[TwitchBot]` section.
-If the section doesn't exist, regenerate the file after having compiled a build configuration that includes the bot plugin.
-As previously alluded to, configuration file sections will not show up when generating the file if the corresponding plugin is not compiled in.
+If the section doesn't exist, regenerate the file with `--save`.

 ```sh
 $ dub build -c twitch
 $ ./kameloso --set twitchbot.enabled=false --save
 ```

-Assuming a prefix of "`!`", commands to test are:
+Assuming a prefix of `!`, commands to test are:

 * `!enable`, `!disable`
-* `!uptime`, `!start`, `!stop`
+* `!start`, `!uptime`, `!stop`
 * `!phrase`
 * `!timer`
 * `!permit`